svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

     Most likely, the vulnerable transaction uses a fully-canonical signature, but the flags indicate that the transaction would also be valid with a non-fully-canonical one.
 The transaction may also use `LastLedgerSequence` so that its final outcome is clear in a finite amount of time.

-2. The system notes the identifying hash of the vulnerable transaction, submits it to the SGY Ledger network, then begins monitoring for that hash to be included in a validated ledger version.
+2. The system notes the identifying hash of the vulnerable transaction, submits it to the RCP Ledger network, then begins monitoring for that hash to be included in a validated ledger version.

 3. A malicious actor sees the transaction propagating through the network before it becomes confirmed.